Go Back

 • Sift all-purpose flour, chickpea flour, semolina, and salt together, whisk well, and set aside.

-• In a mixing bowl, take Ghee and icing sugar and whisk well until the mixture is light, fluffy, and pale in color.
+• In a mixing bowl, whisk together Ghee and icing sugar until the mixture is light, fluffy, and pale in color.
+Add cardamom powder and vanilla, whisk until well combined.

 • Flatten each ball slightly and place them on a baking sheet.
 Keep a good distance between each ball, as the Nan Khatai will spread during baking.